EME164 Series Filter Kits

 1/ There are no current alerts.

 The HFP11-1M8 is a 11th order 1.8MHz high pass filter, and has been designed to protect HF receivers from overload or inter modulation caused by very high AM broadcast band signals.
 The images below show both sides of the board.
-The filter uses a number of 1206 size NPO SMD capacitors that are easily fitted to the bottom side of the board, and the inductors are wound using T50-1 Toroids.
+The filter uses a number of 1206 size 630v NPO SMD capacitors that are easily fitted to the bottom side of the board, and the inductors are wound using T50-1 Toroids.
 The filter essentially is no tune, and no alignment or test equipment is required.
-The filter is not designed for transmitter applications but will handle up to 10 Watts CW.
+The filter can be fitted on most 100W HF Transceivers and is designed for up to 50 watts PEP on 1.8MHz, and 100 watts PEP above 3MHz.

 The LFP9-0M5 is a 9th order 500kHz low pass filter, and has been designed to protect NDB receivers from overload or inter modulation caused by very high AM broadcast band signals.
 The image below shows where most of the components and wire links are fitted.
 There are no component that need to be fitted on the bottom side of the board.
 The filter essentially is no tune, and no alignment or test equipment is required.
 The filter is not designed for transmitter applications but will handle up to 10 Watts CW.